Showing posts with label garden. Show all posts

 Outside the Yellow Deli

-We rode to the Trail of Tears Interruptive Center the museum was closed
+We rode to the Trail of Tears Interpretive Center.
+The museum was closed

 We walked around outside, looking at the markers, benches, statues, dog fountains, and beautiful plants.

-We stopped at Home Depot for a few items.
+We stopped by Home Depot to pick up a few items.

-We ran into a patch of rain traveling home.
+We encountered a patch of rain while traveling home.

-Traveling across water-covered roadways along Sugar Creek and people enjoying a swim.
+Traveling across water-covered roadways along Sugar Creek, people are enjoying a swim.

-Enjoyed lunch at The Yellow Deli and Gardens and a stop at the Trail of Tears Interruptive Center.
+Enjoyed lunch at The Yellow Deli and Gardens and a stop at the Trail of Tears Interpretive Center.

 Sugar Creek